James Leo Herlihy

 James Leo Herlihy (/ˈhɜrləhi/; February 27, 1927 – October 21, 1993) was an American novelist, playwright and actor.

 His novels Midnight Cowboy and All Fall Down, and his play Blue Denim were adapted for cinema.
 Other publications include The Season of the Witch and several short stories.

 Biography

 Herlihy was born into a working-class family in Detroit, Michigan, in 1927.
 He was raised in Detroit and Chillicothe, Ohio.
 He enlisted with the Navy in 1945 but saw no action due to the end of World War II.
 He attended Black Mountain College in North Carolina for two years, where he studied sculpture.
 He then moved to southern California and attended the Pasadena Playhouse College of the Theatre.

 A gay man, Herlihy became a close friend of playwright Tennessee Williams, who served as his mentor.
 Both spent a significant amount of time in Key West, Florida.
 Like Williams, Herlihy had lived in New York City.
 Apart from Key West, the primary home of Herlihy was in the Silver Lake district of Los Angeles.
-There, another mentor and close friend was French author Anais Nin, who shared some of her most secret diaries with him.
+There, another mentor and close friend was French author Anaïs Nin, who shared some of her most secret diaries with him.